How Blue Can You Get: Primitive Radio Gods sampling

-In 1996, Primitive Radio Gods sampled the line "I've been downhearted baby, ever since the day we met" for the chorus of their single "Standing Outside a Broken Phone Booth with Money in My Hand", which became a record chart hit.
+In 1996, Primitive Radio Gods sampled the line "I've been downhearted baby, ever since the day we met" from King's version on the album Live in Cook County Jail for the chorus of their single "Standing Outside a Broken Phone Booth with Money in My Hand", which became a record chart hit.
 In a review for AllMusic, Stephen Thomas Erlewine commented "With its loping, unthreatening hip-hop beats and its looped B.B.
 King sample, 'Standing' had all the appeal of an adult novelty for most listeners – it was something that was out of the ordinary, to be sure, but not something that you would want to investigate much further."